theAlgorithmist/TSGraph/Readme.md

 The purpose of this release is to make an early version of the source code available to Typescript developers for testing and feedback on the current API.

+NOTE:  This data structure [has been updated and is now part of the AMYR library](https://github.com/theAlgorithmist/AMYR).
 Author:  Jim Armstrong - [The Algorithmist]

 @algorithmist